tdogtoken/PitcoinCLI/README.md

-# We are updated, please re-download PitcoinCLI and PitcoinWalletLinux.
+# Pitcoin Network updated as on 12/15/2022, please re-download PitcoinCLI and PitcoinWallet.
 And re-mine your new Pitcoin.
 # PitcoinCLI(command line interface) Updated : miner, pitcoind(node), simplewallet
 # We are going to store and use Pitcoin inside computer of computer (sounds more secure, haha).
 To get start, please follow below procedure:
 1. Download and Install Oracle VM VirtualBOX: https://www.virtualbox.org/wiki/Downloads